ubc/profile-cct/readme.txt

 Display a search box (with jquery-ui Autocomplete) to search for profiles by name

+== Screenshots ==

+1. Listing profiles in the dashboard
+2. A profile form for the user to fill out, fully customizable in the settings
+3. Social network links, custom taxonomies, etc
+4. Custom taxonomies for profiles can be easily set up to filter profiles by.
+5. Drag and Drop profiles around to customize how they're ordered.
+Alternatively they can be sorted automatically by first name, last name, date
+6. Main plugin settings screen.
+Tabs at the top to access various settings
+7. Settings tab containing general settings
+8. Custom taxonomies will show up in the menu in the dashboard
+9. The Form Builder where you can set up a profile form for your users to fill out by dragging and dropping the desired fields into place
+10. Profile View Builder where you can decide what shows up on users' profile pages.
+11. List View Builder
+12. Custom fields can be added which can then be added to the form and the views
+13. Where users go to edit their profile

 == Change log ==

 = Version 1.2 =
 * added [profilesearch] shortcode
 * added automatic ordering (first name, last name, date added) for archive pages and shortcode